rse/html5-spa-essentials/README.md

 *An opinionated list of essential functionalities for HTML5 Single-Page-Apps (SPA)*

 Welcome to my very *opinionated* list of essential functionalities for developing HTML5 Single-Page-Apps (SPA).
-I'm regularily seeking the net for new useful solutions and evaluating a lot of them.
+I'm regularly seeking the net for new useful solutions and evaluating a lot of them.
 For each functionality area there are usually one or more reasonable solutions.
 Nevertheless, I force myself to pick a single *personal* preference